-This growth is due to many factors, including the increase in disposable income that has occurred from 2015 to 2020.
+This growth is due to many factors, including the increase in disposable income from 2015 to 2020.
 The recent years have also seen an increase in construction, making for more homes that need cleaning services.
 Additionally, with more women working out of the home, more families are hiring house cleaning businesses.

 Technology is also playing a large role in the house cleaning industry.
 Improved technology allows house cleaners to automate many time-consuming tasks.
 With a well-designed website, clients can schedule their own bookings online, saving scheduling and phone call time.
 Accepting online payments for recurring services eliminates invoice creation and saves time and frustration in tracking down payments.
-Apps and programs can even send out automated appointment reminders, saving the business owner time on the phone.
+Apps and programs can even send out automated appointment reminders, saving the cleaning business owner time on the phone.

 With all of this technology comes a greater responsibility to provide excellent customer service.
 House cleaners can use apps and programs to connect with clients more promptly and easily than before.
 Online social media and website chat systems allow customers to get information immediately.
-Online quote request systems can help to streamline the quote process, and adding booking buttons into social media and a website can help to encourage customers to sign up right away.
+Online quote request systems can help streamline the quote process, and adding booking buttons into social media and a website can encourage customers to sign up right away.

 Skills, experience, and education useful in running a house cleaning business

-Starting a house cleaning business doesn’t require a business degree, but certain skills and experiences are valuable in both starting and running this business.
+Starting a house cleaning business doesn’t require a business degree, but certain skills and experiences are valuable in starting and running this business.